CenturyLinkCloud/PublicKB/General/using-cloud-services-without-console-access.md

 Some IT pros may be accustomed to managing environments with this capability.
 Here are a few ideas and strategies to help system administrators build and maintain environments without it.

 * **Follow proper change management for VM modifications as well as for the applications inside them.** Use [snapshots when a roll-back of VM “state” is desired](../Servers/creating-and-managing-server-snapshots.md).
-NOTE: this only works for VMs with less than 1 TB of storage.
+NOTE: this only works for VMs on standard storage, and those with less than 1 TB of storage.

 * **Virtual machines, by definition, are not indestructible.** Accordingly, build services and applications such that they can be easily deployed (and re-deployed) on new VMs.
 From there, admins can then place the new VM back into a service rotation.
 [Blueprints](../Blueprints/how-to-build-a-blueprint.md) are a great way to load software onto a single VM, or a group of them.